Los Padres National Forest: Fires

+In August 2025, multiple small blazes along a stretch of Highway 166 combined into the Gifford Fire.
+Located east of Santa Maria in San Luis Obispo and Santa Barbara Counties, the fire grew to be the largest of the season so far.
+The fire burned mainly within the national forest with much of the hilly area being inaccessible to bulldozers.

 Marijuana grows

 Illegal farming of cannabis in secluded areas has been a problem for a long time in the forest.
 The practice continues under legalization as the crops are produced for the unregulated market without testing for the illegal pesticides they may be contaminated with.
 These operations often use pesticides and leave piles of trash such as drip irrigation tubing.